build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 ## Clean Up

-To clean-up your AWS account, remember to delete the following resources:
+To clean up your AWS account, remember to delete the following resources:

 * The SQS Queue created by Terraform
 * The S3 bucket we created to store the Terraform state files